administer-org/documentation/AOS/maintaining/setup.md

 You can find the MongoDB 8 install guide here: https://www.mongodb.com/docs/manual/installation/

-For production, we recommend adding a user to your database and making note of the key for setting up your `._config.json` file later. **ENSURE MONGO IS FIREWALLED AND CANNOT BE REACHED OUTSIDE OF YOUR LAN!!** If you don't you are asking for expliots and ransom!
+For production, we recommend adding a user to your database and making note of the key for setting up your `._config.json` file later. **ENSURE MONGO IS FIREWALLED AND CANNOT BE REACHED OUTSIDE OF YOUR LAN!!** If you don't you are asking for exploits and ransom!

 ## Install